 - Community centers for village gatherings and community building

-Through the generous donations of so many people, Hope for Haitians has already completed nine building projects.
-The first in Cotes-de-Fer, and the remaining in the Cap Haitien are.
+Through the generous donations of so many people, Hope for Haitians has already completed ten building projects.
+The first in Cotes-de-Fer, and the remaining in the Cap Haitien area.
 These villages were built under the premise to provide self sustaining life for their villagers.
-2015 begins our campaign to create our tenth building project in Dumas, Haiti.
-These villages, built in partnership with Food for the Poor, have built more than a place to call home – they have planted the seeds for a new life of security and dignity.
+2016 begins our campaign to create our eleventh building project in Garde Saline, Haiti.
+These villages, built in partnership with Food for the Poor, have constructed more than a place to call home – they have planted the seeds for a new life of security and dignity.

 The map below identifies the locations of some recent projects.